SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 ## New Features

-We've added many new features to SwiftGen since our last release.
+We've added many new features to SwiftGen since our last release, below are the most significant ones.

 ### Mint installation